UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team10-har-pose-estimation.md

 	- Decay Steps: number of batches * number of epochs * 0.8
 - Weight Decay: 0.0001

-The datasets are split following a train-val-split.
+The datasets are split following a train-val-test split.
 The training data is split into 90% training and 10% validation.

 ### Training and Testing the Convolution AcT